 Andrew Henderson

 Fifteen years as a software engineer.
-Then I rebuilt my work from scratch and started asking how everything else got built.
+I rebuilt my work from scratch and started asking how the modern world got built.

 I treated that question as a project rather than a fantasy.
 I left engineering and built 5-Star Creator, an education business teaching creators, experts, and entrepreneurs how to turn what they know into independent income.
 Running it taught me a craft most experts never learn: positioning, audience, distribution.
 How to make what's in your head legible to people who've never met you.

 Reinvention worked.
-It also didn't answer the question.
-Rebuilding my own working life mostly showed me how much of it I had never chosen in the first place.
+But it didn't answer the question.
+Rebuilding my own working life mostly showed me how much of it I had never deliberately chosen.
 The 40-hour week, the commute, the career as the defining measure of a person.
 Most of what we treat as human nature is younger than our grandparents.

 So the investigation became the main work.
 It's called Modern Seeker, and the method is something like archaeology: digging up where "normal" came from and what we traded for it.
 The questions underneath it are ones I still catch myself asking.
 If I lost the job tomorrow, who would I be?
-Why does the ambition I have not feel like my own?
+Where does my ambition come from — and why does it not feel like my own?

 If you're a senior engineer thinking about your own visibility, or about what your next chapter looks like, that's the part of my work where I take on clients.
 Start here →

 The essays, videos, and podcast all pull on the same thread.
-We're a few generations into an experiment none of us willingly signed up for.
+We're a few generations into a social experiment none of us willingly signed up for.
 The results aren't in.

 Newsletter